 Submit a Proposal HERE.
 Any speaker proposal focused on collaborative solutions for responding to domestic violence specifically in rural communities is encouraged.
 The proposal deadline is July 31, 2022 upon which the RFP will be officially closed.
 Speakers will be notified of acceptances by August 30, 2022.

-Grantees from CSSP, CYEM, Disability, ICJR, SASP, State Coalitions, STOP, Tribal Jurisdiction, Tribal Government, TSAP, and Tribal Coalitions programs have conditionally approved their grantees to attend this conference.
+Grantees from CSSP, CYEM, Disability, ICJR, Rural, SASP, State Coalitions, STOP, Tribal Jurisdiction, Tribal Government, TSAP, and Tribal Coalitions programs have conditionally approved their grantees to attend this conference.
 Grantees are required to contact their OVW program specialist to get approval specific to their awards.
 Grantees must receive approval from their program specialists before they commit or expend any funds related to attending this conference.

 The reference number for this conference is OVW-2021-MU-015.
 This number must be used by grantees when requesting approval to attend the conference.

 All continuing education credit is subject to self-reporting.
 The Conference does NOT submit continuing education credits on behalf of attendees.
 Each attendee must report their attendance to their individual reporting agency.
 It is up to each individual reporting agency to accept eligible hours and report those hours.
 Upon completion of the post-conference survey, attendees will receive a completion certificate indicating completed hours.
 ICCR staff will be monitoring each webinar for attendance accuracy in case of an audit.

 The following accreditation is available for the 2022 conference.